chrisfeller/League_Strength_App/readme.md

     - Performed a 75/25 train/test split during the model-training step.
 The model recorded a RMSE of 2.52 when predicting on the test set.
 As a reference point the range of WS in the training data was -2.2 to 19.1.
     - The python file containing model training code can be found in the `/modeling` directory.
 5. Deploying the trained model from the step above, predicted the season+1 NBA performance for all NBA and international players.
-    - This provides a distribution of predicted performance for each league had their players all made it to the NBA.
+    - This provides a distribution of predicted performance for each league had its players all advanced to the NBA.
     - One of the problems I struggled to solve was how to handle players with low minutes or games played.
 Making predictions for players who played very little and have outlier statistics will ultimately lead to outlier predictions.
 As a solution, I ended up evaluating league strength by the median predicted WS for the league.
 This avoids the influence of most outlier predictions and thus allowed me to complete the model training and predictions without having to filter the input data set.
-    - As a initial proof-of-concept and for the sake of time, I only made predictions for the 37 leagues that have had a player advance to the  NBA over the last 10 seasons.
+    - As an initial proof-of-concept and for the sake of time, I only made predictions for the 37 leagues that have had a player advance to the  NBA over the last 10 seasons.
 6. Calculated the median predicted NBA performance (WS) for each league, which serves as a proxy for league strength.
     - The python file for the league strength calculation can be found in the `/output` directory.
 7. Built R Shiny App to display output and allow users to interactively compare leagues